About Bonsai

 Watering

-Of primary importance in nurturing trees, is the daily work of watering the dry soil.
-A healthy tree absorbs the water well; however, watering a weakened tree too frequently could possibly accelerate root rot.
-The grower needs to ensure the roots’ condition and water correctly by checking the dryness of the soil on a daily basis.
+The daily task of watering is of primary importance in nurturing trees.
+A healthy tree absorbs the water well; however, watering a weakened tree too frequently could accelerate root rot.
+A grower needs to water properly, ensuring the roots are in good condition by checking the soil daily.

 Pruning

-A bonsai’s form is created by pruning the unnecessary and overgrown branches to shape the tree.
-However, a grower must keep in mind that the pruned branches can never be restored, and therefore should always imagine the shape desired after pruning, and carefully select the branches before cutting.
+A bonsai’s form is created by pruning the unnecessary and overgrown branches.
+However, a grower must be aware that pruned branches can never be restored, and therefore should always keep in mind how he wants the bonsai to appear after pruning.

 Wiring

-Wiring is applied to create the desired form of the branches.
+Wiring is applied to form the branches into the grower’s desired form.
 It takes a highly skilled artisan to time the wiring of small branches and to wrap the tree without harming it.

 Repotting

-The overgrown roots can become congested, and old soil can block the air circulation in the pot.
-To avoid these problems, Bonsai need to be removed from the pot periodically, the roots pruned, and then replanted in fresh soil.
+Overgrown roots can become congested, and old soil can block the air circulation in the pot.
+To avoid these problems, bonsai need to be removed from the pot periodically, have their roots pruned, and then be replanted in fresh soil.
 The frequency of repotting varies depending on the species.

 Site map